ilhamksyuriadi/president-election-prediction/README.md

 # president-election-prediction
 prediction of Indonesian president election base on sentiment on twitter.
-I'm not upload the data so you can't run it (this repo for backup only).
+I don't upload the data so you can't run it (this repo for backup only).